 Date of Most Recent Review/Revision: May 30, 2007

-Office of Accountability: Vice-President: Academic
+Office of Accountability: Provost and Vice President: Academic

 The integrity of academic programs must be honoured.
 No lowering of standards normally expected of students should be permitted and there should be as little interruption as possible in the instructional or supervisory support given to students.

 Students must be treated in a fair manner recognizing their freedom of choice to attend class or not without penalty.
 Students who do not participate in academic activities because of a Disruption are entitled to immunity from penalty, to reasonable alternative access to materials covered in their absence, to reasonable extensions of deadlines and to such other remedy as Senate deems necessary and consistent with the principle of academic integrity.
 Remedies under this policy shall not alter the academic standards associated with the missed activity, nor shall it relieve the student of the responsibility for mastering materials covered.
 The availability of a remedy under this policy does not guarantee students the same learning experience that they would have received in the absence of a Disruption.

 Students, staff and faculty have a right to be informed in a timely manner of changed requirements, rescheduled academic activities, and procedures to be in effect at the conclusion of the Disruption.